 Hormones are chemical messengers that regulate many life functions, and deviations from normal levels can indicate serious health problems.
 Measurement of levels of steroid and/or thyroid hormones in serum can be beneficial in diagnosing and monitoring a number of diseases.
 Routine clinical tests for hormones are generally immunoassay-based, and intercomparison studies have revealed problems in precision, accuracy, and specificity for some of these assays, particularly at low hormone concentrations.
-NIST has developed reference measurement procedures and a new reference material, SRM 971 Hormones in Human Serum, to address the need for improved accuracy of routine clinical assays for hormones and to ensure that timely and effective treatment decisions are made.
+NIST has developed reference measurement procedures and reference materials to address the need for improved accuracy of routine clinical assays for hormones, and to ensure that timely and effective treatment decisions are made.

 Steroid hormones and thyroid hormones serve an essential function by regulating gene transcription.
 Improving the accuracy of clinical assays for hormones will improve diagnoses and result in earlier treatments.
 Therefore, reference methods for the measurement of steroid and thyroid hormones have been developed at NIST and Standard Reference Materials 971a, Hormones in Frozen Human Serum, and 1949, Frozen Human Prenatal Serum, will help provide higher-order reference systems for traceability.